Broken (House): Plot

 When House returns to Mayfield, he finds Lydia upset over her sister-in-law.
 He apologizes and dances with her.
-They find an empty room and have sex.
+They find an empty room and make love.

 The residents hold a talent show.
 House does not participate at first, but is coaxed into helping Alvie when he cannot finish his rap on stage.

 House apologizes to Steve, and as he wheels him away, Steve breaks his silence and gives the silent Annie the music box he was holding.
-For the first time, she speaks to say 'thank you'.
+For the first time, she speaks to say "thank you."
 Lydia arrives and House takes her in to see the group watching her sister-in-law playing "Bach's Cello Suite No. 1" on the cello.

 After learning that Annie is being released from Mayfield, House goes to Nolan's office to confront him.
 Dr. Nolan tells House that Lydia and her husband are taking Annie to a rehab facility in Arizona.
 House demands an overnight pass, and over Nolan's objections he goes to see Lydia at her home.
 He is startled when Lydia's young son answers the door.
 House wants her to stay, and Lydia says she wants to but ends up asking House to leave.
 Back in the Mayfield parking lot, House talks to Dr. Nolan about his feelings, which, in conjunction with House getting close enough to someone to be hurt in the first place, convinces him that House deserves the recommendation to the medical board, showing that he learned to talk about his problems instead of abusing Vicodin and deserves his medical license back.

-Mayfield gives House a good-bye party, and House is discharged and gets on a bus back to Princeton.
+Mayfield gives House a good-bye party with House even shoving his face into the cake, surprising everyone in the room, and House is discharged and gets on a bus back to Princeton, sitting at the back of the bus where it's revealed he's also wearing a t-shirt Alvie had earlier, one that has a big smiley face on it.
 After the departure of House, Alvie decides he wants to get better and goes back on his medication.

 Production

 Greystone Park Psychiatric Hospital was used for exterior shots of the hospital.
+Actors Franka Potente and Derek Richardson, who had one series of scenes together in this episode, started dating afterward and married in 2012.